ANTONINEUTRON/tita_flow/README.md

 1. Connect your wallet using Civic Auth
 2. Select "Create Flow" from the dashboard
 3. Configure your funding flow settings:
-   - Basic info (title, description, goal)
+   - Basic info (title, description, goal, etc.)
    - Optional milestone configuration
    - Optional governance settings
 4. Review and submit

 ### Contributing to a Flow

-1. Browse active flows
-2. Select a flow to view details
+1. Get the url to a flow to view details
-3. Connect your wallet
-4. Enter contribution amount and submit
+2. Enter contribution amount and submit

 ### Governance